 No. The total absence of nitrates would result in stunting and poor health (which makes it vulnerable to algae etc...)

-The technique is to use rich aquasoil(organic soil, which is different from synthetic aquarium soil), while dosing a fertiliser that has some, but low enough nitrates to bring out the colour.
+The technique is to use fresh aquasoil(different from inert and synthetically enriched inert substrates), while dosing a fertiliser that has some, but low enough nitrates to bring out the colour.
 Aquasoil serves a store of nutrients, making some nitrogen always available through the roots.
 When combined with a leaner fertiliser, you hit the sweet spot.

 Exactly.
 The Estimative Index approach works for plants that thrive in nitrate-rich waters.
 With APT EI, your red Rotala will most likely be healthy, but not red.

 Probably.
 If you have a heavily planted tank, the resultant level of nitrates using APT Complete is generally low enough to induce 'nitrate limitation' (think of it as a Ketogenic Diet of sorts) to bring out orange-red tones you see above.
 But if you have a small or less heavily planted tank, then the nitrate level may still be a little too high.
-Try lowering the dosage slightly.
+Try lowering the dosage, or use APT Zero.

 Very likely.
-When paired with aquasoil, APT Zero delivers the 'sweet spot' combination of complete nutrition except nitrates and phosphates (available in aquasoil, and in fish waste).
+When paired with fresh aquasoil, or old aquasoil (> 3 months) that has been enriched using APT Jazz, APT Zero delivers the 'sweet spot' combination of complete nutrition except nitrates and phosphates (available in aquasoil, and in fish waste).
 At these levels, you get the reddest possible outcome.

-The nutrients in aquasoil get depleted over 3- 6 months.
-It is best to use APT Zero at the beginning, then switch to APT Complete for longer term maintenance.
+The nutrients in new aquasoil get depleted over 3- 6 months.
+It is best to use APT Zero combined with APT Jazz.

 Another fine point is that light strength matters, but so does spectrum.
 To bring out the tones you see below, you need either a T5 array with stronger Red and Blue tubes, or LEDs that have have sufficient red/ blue diodes to bring out the red tones.